Digital permanence: Magnetic media

 Magnetic tapes consist of narrow bands of a magnetic medium bonded in paper or plastic.
 The magnetic medium passes across a semi-fixed head which reads or writes data.
-Typically, magnetic media has maximum lifetime of about 50 years although this assumes optimal storage conditions; life expectancy can decrease rapidly depending on storage conditions and the resilience and reliability of hardware components.
+Typically, magnetic media has a maximum lifetime of about 50 years although this assumes optimal storage conditions; life expectancy can decrease rapidly depending on storage conditions and the resilience and reliability of hardware components.